-3. results
+results and discussion

 The ANOVA results in Table 2 revealed that the effects of genotype, treatment, and the genotype × treatment interaction were significant for all the studied traits.
 Among the traits, germination energy exhibited the highest coefficient of variation (CV) at 30%, while shoot height showed the lowest CV (7%).